rnestler/rnestler.github.io-source/content/articles/2015/2015-04-09_serialization_in_rust.rst

         pub blog: Json,
     }

-Otherwise the Encodable can't be derived anymore, because it's not implemented for the type Feed.
+Otherwise the Encodable trait can't be derived anymore, because it's not implemented for the type Feed.
 Since this reduces type safety somewhat (we could set ``blog`` field to any Json string), I discarded this solution.

 Implementing Encodable
 ----------------------

-To regain type safety we need to implement the `Encodable Trait
+To regain type safety we need to implement the `Encodable trait
 <https://doc.rust-lang.org/rustc-serialize/rustc_serialize/trait.Encodable.html>`_
 for Feed.
 The required method for Encodable may be a bit intimidating at the first look: